CosmoLike/cocoa/README.md

 ## Prerequisites for MacOS (System Installation)

+We are quite flexible on the installation procedures for MacOS (see appendix: [Prerequisites for MacOS](https://github.com/CosmoLike/cocoa#prerequisites-for-macos-system-installation)) because our group rarely runs production-ready code in such an environment.

 We assume the user adopts [Homebrew](https://brew.sh) as the OS package manager, and [BASH](https://www.howtogeek.com/444596/how-to-change-the-default-shell-to-bash-in-macos-catalina/) as the default shell.
 While alternatives, such as [MacPorts](https://www.macports.org) and [Fink](http://www.finkproject.org), may provide all the requirements, we don't  present instructions for them.
 We also don't provide documentation for installation on [zsh](https://www.howtogeek.com/444596/how-to-change-the-default-shell-to-bash-in-macos-catalina/) shell, the default shell on macOS Catalina.
 Finally, we also assume all contributors have added their ssh-keys to Cocoa's private submodules.